Top 3 Reasons You’ll Want A Self-Driving Car In The Future

 According to the American Automobile Association (AAA), the average American spends more than 17,600 minutes, or seven, 40-hour workweeks, each year behind the wheel.
 The majority of Americans spend nearly 50 minutes driving daily.

 Now, remember what you’re doing behind the wheel: you’re staring straight forward, with your two hands on a circular object and your foot on a plank, for minutes if not hours at a time.
 If you were at home, would you be doing the same thing?
 Of course not!
-Instead, you’d be watching TV, reading a book, sleeping, having a lively interactive conversation, playing a board game, cooking, or even exercising, among many other things.
+Instead, you’d be watching TV, reading a book, sleeping in the best mattress topper for side sleeper, having a lively interactive conversation, playing a board game, cooking, or even exercising, among many other things.

 The autonomous vehicles of the future have the potential to allow you to bring the activities that you love doing at home to your daily commute.
 That’s a restoration of nearly two months of fun, productive time to the average American’s life every year for the rest of their commuting days!